Tal0na/SelfHosted-Music-Awesome/plugins/Pluguins-for-Navidrome.md

 - **Open Source:** ✅ Yes
 - **Price:** Free

-Creates **automatic daily playlists** based on your ListenBrainz listening history.
+This repository contains a plugin for fetching daily playlists from ListenBrainz

 ---